 (I received this book from FlyByPromotions and was asked to read it and give my opinion.
 All opinions are my own.
 Full disclaimer below)

-I received the “Growing Up Social” book from Laura Beth with FlyByPromotions and was asked to read it and give my review on it by way of blog post.
+I received the “Small Talk…Learning From My Children About What Matters Most” from Laura Beth with FlyByPromotions and was asked to read it and give my review on it by way of blog post.

 About the Book: